Tencent/cherry-markdown/README.md

 ## Introduction

-Cherry Markdown Editor is a Javascript Markdown editor.
+Cherry Markdown Writer is a Javascript Markdown editor.
 It has the advantages such as out-of-the-box, lightweight and easy to extend.
 It can run in browser or server(with NodeJs).

 ### Document